GoogleCloudPlatform/ops-agent/integration_test/README.md

  -tags=integration_test
 ```

-Existing `expected_metrics.yaml` files are updated with any new metrics that are retrieved.
+Existing `expected_metrics` files are updated with any new metrics that are retrieved.
 Any existing metrics within the file will be overwritten with newly retrieved ones, except that existing `labels` patterns are preserved.

 ### Testing Command